 Essential ingredients to make a flavorful Beef Nilaga

 - black peppercorn

-When the fish sauce and aromatics has completely enveloped the meat, add water and begin pressure cooking.
+When the fish sauce and aromatics have completely enveloped the meat, add water and begin pressure cooking.
 It took 30 minutes for the beef chunks to tenderize in my oldy yet trusty pressure cooker.
 Cooking time may vary depending on the thickness of the meat and the pressure cooker vessel.

-Finally, cook the soft vegetables such as baby corn, green beans, and cabbage or your choice of leafy greens using the normal cooking method (not pressurized).
+Finally, cook soft vegetables such as baby corn, green beans, and cabbage or your choice of leafy greens using the normal cooking method (not pressurized).
 Doing this retains the crunchy texture and the beautiful bright color of the vegetables.

 As with any Filipino dish, Beef Nilaga is best eaten with rice and more patis or fish sauce.

 Watch how to make Beef Nilaga in a Pressure Cooker